 Welcome to the College of Arts and Science!

-You're about to embark on an exciting journey of exploration and discovery that will prepare you to be an engaged, active citizen able to tackle some of the most complex challenges facing our world.
+You're about to embark on a journey of exploration and discovery that will prepare you to tackle society's biggest problems, find success in our rapidly changing economy, and make a positive impact on our world.